-The stories of Samuel, Saul and David are among the most memorable in the Old Testament.
-Yet the lives of these individuals are wound up in the larger story of God's purpose for his people.
-Looking beyond the well-known surface of these stories Joyce Baldwin explores the meaning of the biblical history of Israel's vital transition from a confederation of tribes to nationhood under a king.
+The stories of Samuel, Saul, and David are among the most memorable in the Old Testament.
+Yet the lives of these individuals are bound up in the larger story of God's purpose for his people.
+In this Tyndale Old Testament Commentary, V. Philips Long explores the meaning of the biblical history of Israel's vital transition from a confederation of tribes to nationhood under a king.
 He shows how attending to the books of Samuel repays its readers richly in terms of literary appreciation, historical knowledge, and theological grounding.

 The Tyndale Commentaries are designed to help the reader of the Bible understand what the text says and what it means.
 The Introduction to each book gives a concise but thorough treatment of its authorship, date, original setting, and purpose.
 Following a structural Analysis, the Commentary takes the book section by section, drawing out its main themes, and also comments on individual verses and problems of interpretation.
 Additional Notes provide fuller discussion of particular difficulties.